Can Pre-Existing Injury Affect Auto Accident Claim?

 Apportionment and Pre-Existing Conditions

-In Colorado, if a plaintiff in a lawsuit had a pre-existing condition prior to an incident like a car crash, and that condition was aggravated because of the defendant’s tortious or negligent conduct, then the defendant can be liable for the plaintiff’s entire damages.
+In Colorado, if a plaintiff in a lawsuit had a pre-existing condition prior to an incident like a car crash, and that condition was aggravated because of the defendant’s tortious or negligent conduct, then the defendant may be liable for the plaintiff’s entire damages.
 However, there is the possibility of apportionment.
-This means that if a jury can allocate the amount of damages between the pre-existing condition and the damages caused by the defendant, then the defendant would not be liable for the entire damages.
-This can be very tricky though, and more so, if the evidence presented does not support apportionment.
-Then the defendant is going to be liable for the entirety of damages.
-Thus, the question really comes down to whether the jury can conclude that the pre-existing condition is separate and distinct from the injury that arose from the auto accident, in which case apportionment may be appropriate.
+If a jury can allocate the amount of damages between the pre-existing condition and the damages caused by the defendant, then the defendant would not be liable for the entire damages.
+If the evidence presented does not support apportionment, then the defendant is going to be liable for the entirety of damages.
+The defendant is not required to pay for pre-existing injuries that were unaffected by the accident—only injuries that were caused or made worse by the accident.

 “Thin Skull” Rule and Jury Instructions

-Additionally, we use the “thin skull” instruction in court, which holds that a plaintiff need not prove the existence of a pre-existing bodily condition before the jury instruction can be given.
-“Thin skull” is a term that refers to a tort doctrine in which the frailty of an injured person is not a defense in the case.
-In other words, just because the plaintiff may have had a pre-existing injury, that doesn’t mean his susceptibility to injury, is a defense.
 Therefore, if a defendant focuses on the plaintiff’s pre-existing injuries or conditions at trial, it would be crucial to use this jury instruction.
-Furthermore, if there is evidence presented regarding the plaintiff’s condition after the accident and that somehow the pre-existing condition caused or aggravated plaintiff’s current condition, then the instruction should be given.
+Furthermore, if there is evidence presented regarding the plaintiff’s condition after the accident and that somehow the pre-existing condition caused or aggravated the plaintiff’s current condition, then the instruction should be given.